IagoAntunes/TicketGenerator/README.md

 ## 💻 About the project

-:world_map: TicketGenerator  - O desafio é criar uma página que gera tickets personalizados através de um perfil público do GitHub.
+:world_map: TicketGenerator  - The challenge is to create a page that generates personalized tickets through a GitHub public profile.

 ---

-## ⚙️ Functionalities
+## ⚙️ Tools

 - Flutter,
 - Mobx,